IFoA ethical and professional guidance on Data Science

-The Institute and Faculty of Actuaries (IFoA) and the Royal Statistical Society (RSS) have collaborated to explore the practical and ethical implications of data science.
-They have published joint ethical guidance which was developed by the IFoA-RSS Joint Data Science Focus Group, compromising of RSS and IFoA volunteer members, and approved by the IFoA Regulation Board.
+The IFoA and the Royal Statistical Society (RSS) collaborated to explore the practical and ethical implications of data science.
+They published joint ethical guidance which was developed by the IFoA-RSS Joint Data Science Focus Group, compromising of RSS and IFoA volunteer members, and approved by the IFoA Regulation Board.

-RSS and IFoA publish new ethical guidance in data science
+Ethical guidance in data science

-Both the Royal Statistical Society (RSS) and the Institute and Faculty of Actuaries (IFoA) believe that the emergence of data science – the analysis of large, unstructured datasets often drawing on new kinds of data sources – is an important development.
+Both the Institute and Faculty of Actuaries (IFoA) and the Royal Statistical Society (RSS) believe that the emergence of data science – the analysis of large, unstructured datasets often drawing on new kinds of data sources – is an important development.

-Data science and artificial intelligence (AI) has the potential to greatly enhance the tools and capacities of those working in statistics and actuarial science, providing for new approaches to solving longstanding problems and opening up new sectors and industries to our members.
+Data science and artificial intelligence (AI) has the potential to greatly enhance the tools and capacities of those working in statistics and actuarial science, providing new approaches to longstanding problems and opening up new sectors and industries to our members.

 This great potential impact can lead to difficult ethical challenges for practitioners and calls for a need for strong ethical values and professionalism if the public interest is to be supported.

 Created with practitioners in mind, this guide seeks to provide practical support to members on ethical practice.
-Structured around our five core ethical themes, the guide provides examples of common ethical challenges in the field and how they could be applied.
-We also provide a wealth of reference material; with links to a wide range of online tools, legal and regulatory reference points and a host of other practical resources on our websites.
+Structured around five core ethical themes, the guide provides examples of common ethical challenges in the field and how they could be applied.
+We also provide a wealth of reference material; with links to a wide range of online tools, legal and regulatory reference points, and a host of other practical resources on our websites.

-Professional Skills Training videos
+Professional Skills training videos

 We have developed two online Professional Skills Training videos which focus on the challenges of working in a multidisciplinary project team to implement a pilot using AI technology for insurance renewal pricing.
 These videos can be accessed by members below.